Thursday, 29 February 2024

 The Card of Love

-Today, I have chosen the Ace of Hearts because you need to experience the feeling of new love - love that is creative and inspiring!
+Today, I have chosen the Ace of Hearts because we all need to experience the feeling of new love - love that is creative and inspiring!
 A love that is a muse, to love deities and a love that is on a new level, a deeper, richer and more vital love.
 And you need to give and receive unconditional love, that is love that is fully accepting, fully engaging, fully real and open, without criticism or judgment.
 If we want to receive love, we must be lovable; we must show we are worthy of long lasting, sincere and love that has sweetness and beauty, that is healing and motivating.
 A heady excitement can occur in an existing relationship providing there is a fresh response and a will to please.

 The Dream: A purple winged heart from a vase filled to the brim with the supreme magical power of love.
 Love takes form within the vessel and can be poured into the cupped hand of one that is open.
 Never a closed fist! in the centre of the winged heart is a smaller vibrant heart that is open and receptive.
 This heart nurtures and overflows with caring and happiness.
 Unconditional love is embedded within the soft velvet petals of a deliciously fragrant rose, as roses have always been a favourite of Cupid's messengers.
 The universal symbolism of the heart represents the human hearts role as a beating muscle that is vital to life.
 Like the beginning of a love affair, everything in this dream is enhanced by love's transcendant glow.